Huegoxaga/notes/python/README.md

 - the name should be Capital letters for each word like OneTwoThree.
 - It is the blueprint for creating objects.
-- Instance is an object which is being called.
+- An instance is an object which is being called.

 #### Object methods